When is p-hacking detectable?

 \section{Abstract}

-This paper proposes a test that is consistent against every detectable form of selective reporting and remains interpretable even when the $t$-scores are not exactly normal.
-The test statistic is the distance between the smoothed empirical $t$-curve and the set of all distributions that would be possible in the absence of any selective reporting.
-This novel {\it projection test} can only be evaded in large meta-samples by selective reporting that also evades all other valid tests of restrictions on the $t$-curve.
-A second benefit of the projection test is that under the null we can interpret the projection residual as noise plus bias incurred from approximating the $t$-score's exact distribution with the normal.
-Applying the test to the \cite{bb} meta-data, we find that the $t$-curves for RCTs, IVs, and DIDs are more distorted than could arise by chance.
-But an Edgeworth Expansion reveals that these distortions are small enough to be plausibly explained by the only approximate normality of the $t$-scores.
-The detection of selective reporting is therefore more fragile than previously known.
+We show that some forms of $p$-hacking cannot be detected by examining the histogram of $t$-statistics or their $p$-values.
+Even when $p$-hacking is detectable, standard tests may lack power.
+We propose a novel test that detects {\it every} form of selective reporting that is detectable from the distribution of reported $t$-statistics.
+Our test statistic is the distance between the smoothed empirical $t$-curve and the set of possible honest distributions.
+This {\it projection test} is sharp and can only be evaded by selective reporting that also evades all other valid tests of restrictions on the $t$-curve.
+We also show how to avoid spurious rejections caused by some benign distortions in the $t$-curve.
+Applying the test to the \cite{bb} meta-dataset, we find that the $t$-curves for RCTs and IVs are more distorted than could arise by chance, (de)rounding, or the Student-$t$ approximation.